The 7 Habits of Highly Effective People: Be proactive

-Habit 2: "Begin with the end in mind"
+Begin with the end in mind

 Covey discusses envisioning what one wants in the future (a personal mission statement) so one can work and plan towards it, and understanding how people make important life decisions.
 To be effective one needs to act based on principles and constantly review one's mission statements, says Covey.
-He asks: Are you—right now—who you want to be?
+He asks: Are you – right now – who you want to be?
 What do you have to say about yourself?
 How do you want to be remembered?
 If habit 1 advises changing one's life to act and be proactive, habit 2 advises that "you are the programmer".
 Grow and stay humble, Covey says.

 Covey says that all things are created twice: Before one acts, one should act in one's mind first.
 Before creating something, measure twice.
 Do not just act; think first: Is this how I want it to go, and are these the correct consequences?

-Habit 3: "Put first things first"
+Put first things first

 Covey talks about what is important versus what is urgent.
-Priority should be given in the following order (in brackets are the corresponding actions from the Eisenhower matrix, which Dwight D. Eisenhower attributed to a former college president):
+Priority should be given in the following order: